-Kilimanjaro Day 1 on the Lemosho Route is where it all begins!!
+Kilimanjaro Day 1 on the Lemosho Route is where it all starts!!
 We have filmed each day heading up Kilimanjaro to give you an idea of the terrain, challenges, gear and quality of service we offer.
 Also, this footage and information should give you a better idea of what it is like each day on the mountain.
 Today, your journey on Kilimanjaro, the Roof of Africa, begins!

 Kilimanjaro Day 1 on the Lemosho Route